Review: XE Money Transfer – September 2019

 Enjoy fast, secure and fee-free international money transfers with global payments provider XE.

-- Exchange rates that are more competitive than major banks’
+- Good for exchange rates that are more competitive than rates from the major banks, especially on larger transfers.

-- Sending to popular remittance countries like China or India
+- Not so great if you want to send to popular remittance countries like China or want to pay by card.

 |Product Name||XE Money Transfers|